williaml4292/sep-10-freedom-project/tool/learning-log.md

 In Jekyll, liquid is mainly used for `{% include %}`and making layouts using categories/base code.

-There doesn't seem to be any way to change the value of a variable using `if``else` statements, which limits the dynamic
+There doesn't seem to be any way to change the value of a variable using `if``else` statements, which limits the use of dynamic content.

  <!--
 * Links you used today (websites, videos, etc)